 Like all the other hikes in Mount Rainier National Park, fourth graders are exempted from paying and so are their families.
 The rest have to pay an entry pass.
 Family hiking has never been this fun.

 Located in the Olympic National Park, this is another of the most idyllic hikes near Seattle.
 It is a level, roundtrip 2-mile hike that has a difficult rating of easy.
 You can do whole family hiking.
 Go with your kids, even the preschool kids.
 You are not allowed to hike with your pet.

 This waterfall is 90-feet high, and the white spray is quite impressive as the waters come spiraling.
 You will start the hike at Storm King Ranger Station and you will find the walk under the giant conifer trees quite awe inspiring.

 Be ready for a climb, although not a very big one, to the viewing point.
 You should also prepare to get wet from the spray.
-The best waterfall hikes near Seattle are indeed idyllic but they do make the revelers wet.
+Such trails are idyllic but they do make the hikers wet.